 The Challenge of an "Onigiri Shop" That Started with a Handcart

-that's rice Part 2 | Despite a 40% rise in material costs, we will surely complete our flagship store that delivers Hiroshima to the world
+that's rice Part 2 | Despite headwinds of over 40% in material price hikes, we will definitely complete our flagship store to deliver from Hiroshima to the world

 Thank you for Part 1, and an honest update